Something v. Nothing

 A hive-mindless cacophony ensues!

-The Judge (banging its gavel): There will be order and respect in this Court!
-You’ve had your opportunity to be heard, and you maintain your right to respond.
-But that time is not now!
+The Judge (banging its gavel): There will be order in this Court!

 While the upset onlookers knew they were angry, they had long since forgotten as to why.